loopbackio/loopback-next/docs/site/Understanding-the-differences.md

   - Models: define schemas for business objects
   - Services: interact with existing REST APIs, SOAP Web Services, and other forms of services/microservices
-- Refactor the ORM into separate modules for different concerns
+- Refactor the ORM into separate modules for different concerns (TBD)

 As LoopBack 4 continues to grow, more features are continuously added.
 You can check out our [blog](https://strongloop.com/strongblog/tag_LoopBack.html) to